mgechev/revive/RULES_DESCRIPTIONS.md

 ## empty-block

-_Description_: Empty blocks make code less readable and may be the symptom of a bug (unfinished refactoring?).
+_Description_: Empty blocks make code less readable and may be a symptom of a bug or unfinished refactoring.
 This rule spots empty blocks in the code.

 _Configuration_: N/A